0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 The conception of utopia during this age was increasingly secular and socially constructed, resulting in the development of liberal democracy and socialism.
 It was during this age that the concept of leisure emerged as the temporality of **Consumable time**.
 Consumable time is the colonizer of non-working time.
-It is relegated to a subservient role as _a gift that presupposed labor_ rather than as equal to chronological time--it is free time that is legitimated by work.
+It is relegated to a subservient role as _a gift that presupposes labor_ rather than as equal to chronological time--it is free time that is legitimated by work.
 To maintain these complementary roles, consumable time finds itself laden with false attributions of value, and these moments are segmented into a sequence of artificially distinct events, which are merely undifferentiated moments of time perceived to be
 <span className="note"><small>In consumable time, the weekend is perceived as more valuable than the weekdays, and the general sentiment that Mondays are worse than Fridays.
 These moments of consumable time are perceived to be more valuable since the worker is able to consume this time freely.</small>more highly valuable.</span>[^debord1]